FLIRT: Feedback Loop In-context Red Teaming: Conclusion

 We introduce the feedback loop in-context red teaming framework that aims to red team models to expose their vulnerabilities toward unsafe content generation.
 We demonstrate that in-context learning incorporated in a feedback based framework can be utilized by the red LM to generate effective prompts that can trigger unsafe content generation in text-to-image and text-to-text models.
 In addition, we propose numerous variations of effective attack strategies.
 We perform different experiments to demonstrate the efficacy of our proposed automated framework.
-Although in this work we introduce and use FLIRT as a red teaming framework, this framework can have different usecases.
-For instance, FLIRT can be used for synthetic data generation in different domains, it can be used for model enhancement and evaluation according to various aspects not limited to responsible AI practices, and it can be utilized for personalization.